 1. Know the Fees Before You Buy

-With so many different airline fees, it makes sense to include fees when comparing ticket prices.
+With so many different airline fees, it makes sense to include additional fees when comparing ticket prices.

 Bag fees are all over the place now.
-Spirit airlines charges $35 for a carry-on bag with standard tickets, and that’s if you pay when you book your flight.
+Spirit Airlines has super-cheap rates, but it charges $37+ for a carry-on bag with standard tickets.
 Wait and you’ll pay even more.
 Frontier Airlines has started charging for carry-ons now, too.

 Southwest and JetBlue don’t charge fees for carry-on or your first checked bag.
 (Southwest allows a second free checked bag, too)

-For up-to-date bag and change fees, see SmarterTravel.com’s fee guide that shows both for domestic carriers.
+For up-to-date bag and change fees, see Kayaks’s list of airline fees for domestic and international airlines.